quobyte/quobyte-k8s-helm/README.md

 https://docs.quobyte.com/

-## Consuming storage from an existing Quobyte cluster
+## Deploy Quobyte clients and CSI plugin

-To consume storage from a Quobyte cluster you can use the same helm chart with a different configuration:
+To consume storage from a Quobyte cluster you can use the same Helm chart with a different configuration:

 ```
 $ cp values_csi+client.yaml_example values.yaml